X Close

 A common way of thinking about this is to make sure your belt line is below your opponents belt line.
 A second reason it’s good to slightly float your heels and stay on the balls of your feet is that if while stepping through for the throw your weight is in your heels you will tend to lose your balance backward and be vulnerable to counter throws from your opponent.

 Now your opponent is loaded onto your back and their balance is broken we are in the perfect position to finish Seoi Nage.
 We bring both arms and hands through the throw with a circular motion pulling our opponent through the throw to complete our shoulder throw.
 One important point to note here is working on this with a partner is to pull them upwards as they land to reduce the impact on your partner.
-This also ingrains the positive habit of maintaining control of your opponents arm for transitions to ne waza (ground techniques)
+This also ingrains the positive habit of maintaining control of your opponents arm for transitions to ne waza (ground techniques).

 The first difference that Travis shows from an orthodox Seoi Nage is the grip on the sleeve.
 The orthodox sleeve grip is taken underneath the sleeve and is something our opponent is very aware of and very cautious to defend.
 With this variation of Seoi Nage Travis is taking a pistol grip on the top of his opponents sleeve, which is helpful for expediency.
 Sometimes a top grip is easier to take because our hand doesn’t have to pass our opponents hand and can therefore go straight to the sleeve, especially if our opponent is coming upwards for our lapel.